manojprabhakar90/LanguageTranslation/README.md

 # Model:

-The idea behind this project was to leverage RNN/LSTM and GRU to do Translation from English to French.
+The idea behind this project was to leverage RNN/LSTM and Transformers to do Translation from English to French.
 This can be leveraged to other languages such as German/Spanish or any other languages. "